More than a process

 Continuous Deployment is closely related to Continuous Integration and refers to the release into production of software that passes the automated tests.

 "Essentially, it is the practice of releasing every good build to users”, explains Jez Humble, author of Continuous Delivery.

 By adopting both Continuous Integration and Continuous Deployment, you not only reduce risks and catch bugs quickly, but also move rapidly to working software.

 With low-risk releases, you can quickly adapt to business requirements and user needs.
-This allows for greater collaboration between ops and delivery, fuelling real change in your organisation, and turning your release process into a business advantage.
+This allows for greater collaboration between ops and delivery, fueling real change in your organization, and turning your release process into a business advantage.